matthewghgriffiths/fastoverlap/README.md

 FASTOVERLAP can be run 'as is' with no compilation required using `PeriodicAlign` and `SphericalAlign`.
 The Fortran modules need to be compiled to peform branch and bound alignments with `BranchnBoundAlignment`.

-These algorithms have been detailed in the paper
+These algorithms have been detailed in the paper,

-*Optimal Alignment of Structures for Finite and Periodic Systems* Matthew Griffiths, Samuel P. Niblett, and David J. Wales _Journal of Chemical
+**Optimal Alignment of Structures for Finite and Periodic Systems** Matthew Griffiths, Samuel P. Niblett, and David J. Wales _Journal of Chemical
-Theory and Computation_ *2017* 13(10), 4914-4931, doi:[10.1021/acs.jctc.7b00543](http://dx.doi.org/10.1021/acs.jctc.7b00543)
+Theory and Computation_ **2017** 13(10), 4914-4931, doi:[10.1021/acs.jctc.7b00543](http://dx.doi.org/10.1021/acs.jctc.7b00543)

 If you use this module, please cite the above paper.